-Panasonic GH5 versus Sony A7 II
+Panasonic GH5 vs Sony A7 II

 The Panasonic Lumix DC-GH5 and the Sony Alpha A7 II are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and November 2014.
-Both the GH5 and the A7 II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+Both the GH5 and the A7 II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame (A7 II) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (10 percent) than the Panasonic GH5.
 Moreover, the A7 II is markedly lighter (17 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.